tecla5/fake-rest-api-server/README.md

 ## Status

-WIP, see [TODO](./TODO.md) for list of properties that need better schema generation
+WIP, see [TODO](./TODO.md) for list of properties that need better schema generation in `src/generate/schemas/one.ts`

-## Scripts available

-- `prepare` generates schemas, routes and DB (json) from the Swagger API to prepare everything for the JSON REST server
-- `start` starts the JSON REST server using the generated routes and a DB loaded with the JSON DB data

-Utility scripts

-- `schemas:from-swagger` generate JSON schemas from Swagger API file
-- `schemas:index` generate JSON schemas index file (`.ts`)
-- `db:generate` generate JSON database from schemas (using faker and type definition of each schema property)

 ## Usage